-Load Assay into CDR - Opens the Load Assay into CDR Window to add customized assays into the CDR assay folder from an external folder.
-This Tool menu command only displays if the LabChip GxP option is installed.
+Load Assay into CDR - Opens the Load Assay into CDR Window to add installable assays into the CDR assay folder from an external folder.
+This command only displays if the LabChip GxP option is installed.

 Modify Data Presentation - Opens the Display Format Editor Window to specify the number of decimal places to show for each numeric data type.